kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 concurrently.
 Unlike in today's max-in-flight handler, the mutating and readonly requests are commingled without distinction.
-The primary resource limit applied is that at any moment in time the number of running non-zero priority requests should not exceed the concurrency limit.
-Requests of priority zero are neither counted nor limited, as in today's max-in-flight handler.
-For the remainder, each server's overall concurrency limit is divided among those non-zero priority levels and each enforces its own limit (independently of the other levels).
+The primary resource limit applied is that at any moment in time the number of running non-exempt requests should not exceed the concurrency limit.
+Requests of an exempt priority are neither counted nor limited, as in today's max-in-flight handler.
+For the remainder, each server's overall concurrency limit is divided among those non-exempt priority levels and each enforces its own limit (independently of the other levels).